What's a cyber security incident?

 • Identify theft – when someone pretends to be you online.
 They use your details to steal personal or organisational information and use it to their benefit.

 • Distributed Denial of Service (DDOS) – a type of attack where cyber criminals use lots of computers to overwhelm your online connections.
-If this kind of attack is successful, it can cause your systems to shut themselves off and can be unavailable for some time.
+If this kind of attack is successful, it can cause your systems to shut themselves off and they can be unavailable for some time.

 Signs you might have a problem